 Rather than feeding your anxiety by thinking about it, could you put something in place to resolve this problem?
 Can you keep a better diary or a to-do list?
 Maybe you have taken on too much at work and are afraid to let your manager know that you're struggling.

 Remember that sitting and thinking anxiety-provoking thoughts is not the same as problem solving.

 If you realise that your anxiety is about hypothetical anxieties, use thought defusion to let them go.
 Since there is no problem solving required here, holding onto them only serves to feed your anxiety.

 The psychological benefits of exercise are rooted in neuro-chemistry.
 Endurance or aerobic activities have been shown to reduce our stress hormones (adrenaline and cortisol) and stimulate endorphin production.
 Exercising regularly can improve mood and is effective in reducing anxiety.

 I wish you luck on your journey to reduce your anxiety.
 Just remember that we will never lose the capacity to feel anxious - our threat system needs to be able to alert us to REAL danger and help us to survive it.

 Your aim should not be to eliminate anxiety completely, but to manage it so that it no longer impairs your life.
 Once you are able to stop seeing threat in everyday situations and no longer misinterpret the physical sensations of an adrenaline rush, your quality of life should significantly improve.
 If you are unable to manage your anxiety alone, professional support can help.
+Find out more about how counselling and psychotherapy in Manchester can help you.
 Reach out and tell me your story.

 Here's a fitting quote...